 What is hospice care?

-Hospice lets patients live the last phase of life as fully and comfortably as possible by offering:
+Hospice helps those in their last months of life to live as fully and comfortably as possible by offering:

-- The ability to stay at home or in a nursing home, surrounded by the people and things they love most
+- The ability to stay at home or in a nursing home, surrounded by the people and things you love most

-- Pain and other symptom management so a patient can spend each day in comfort and enjoy quality time with friends and loved ones
+- Pain and other symptom management so that each day can be spent in comfort with quality time with friends and loved ones

-- Spiritual and emotional support to help patients and their families address the feelings, fears and questions that may arise at the end of life
+- Spiritual and emotional support to help address the feelings, fears and questions that may arise at the end of life

 - Support for loved ones through their grief and loss